GeoscienceAustralia/ptha/ptha_access/README.md

 ## Interpreting exceedance-rate information

-Please read the [PTHA18 report](http://dx.doi.org/10.11636/Record.2018.041) for further information on interpreting the exceedance rate information.
+Please read the [PTHA18 report](http://dx.doi.org/10.11636/Record.2018.041) for
+further information on interpreting the exceedance-rate information.

 The maximum-stage exceedance-rates vary from site to site, depending on exposure to earthquake-generated tsunamis.
 For a given exceedance-rate, there is also a